Thearkhamknight/Object-detection/README.md

 http://www.apache.org/licenses/LICENSE-2.0

 Instructions:
 This notebook uses transfer learning, using models pretrained on the Coco dataset.
-All cells in this notebook can be run at once, but first you need to make a few changes and run until cell 12, before running all cells.
-Then save the changes and you should be able to run this notebook uninterrupted without further manual intervention.
 If you would like to use your own images then inside driving-object-detection/images, delete all the images of traffic lights and the xml files.
 Upload your own images.
 Then label them in the object-detection bounding box format using  LabelImg and upload their respective xml files.
 The files are saved in PASCAL VOC format.
 Here is a link on how to install LabelImg https://github.com/tzutalin/labelImg#installation.